wp-plugins/thanks-you-counter-button/trunk/readme.txt

 * 06.10.2009
 - First stable release

-== Documentation and Support ==
+== Additional Documentation ==

-Side bar Thanks Stat widget has filter hook 'thanks_stat_sidebar' for its content.

-Admin dashboard Thanks widget has filter hook 'thanks_stat_dashboard' for its content.

-Thank You button has filter hook 'thanks_thankyou_button' for its html code now.

-You can use those hooks in your plugins or just in function.php of your WP theme.
-Look on this code sample for your reference:

-function thankStatModify($output) {

-// $output is the code of widget or button to modify.
-// I add text to it here, from the begin and to the end.

-  return 'before '.$output.' after';

-}

-add_filter('thanks_stat_sidebar', thankStatModify);

-// and/or

-add_filter('thanks_stat_dashboard', thankStatModify);

-//and/or

-add_filter('thanks_thankyou_button', thankStatModify);
+Additional documentation such as content filter hook list, available shortcodes description can be found at this link http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/2/#filterhooks

-You can find more information about "Thank You Counter Button" plugin at this page http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/ Plugin author (I am) answers on the questions about plugin usage.
-Use blog comments system to contact me please.
+You can find more information about "Thank You Counter Button" plugin at this page http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/ I am ready to answers on your questions about plugin usage.
+Use plugin page comments or site contact form for it please.